 The Outdoor Environmental Leadership Fund

-Two generous alumni established this fund in 2005.
+Two generous alumni established the Outdoor Environmental Leadership Fund in 2005.
 The originally stated goal of the fund was to support the development of environmental leaders by providing support to the Environmental Studies outdoor field trips and projects.
-Therefore, funds are available for "environmental studies regionals", weekends of off-campus study by environmental studies students and faculty.
+Therefore, funds are available for the environmental studies regional trips, weekends of off-campus study by environmental studies students and faculty.

 Funds are also available to finance "special projects" related to environmental studies.
 For example, funds are available for students to attend environmental conferences.
 Since the original gift, the founders have expanded the funding goals.
 Examples include subsidizing participation by students on need-based scholarships in the following: "Scrambles" for new students, ES regional studies courses, Outdoor Program trips, and faculty-led excursions of an environmental nature.
 The term "environmental" is constrained loosely, so as to include natural history, natural resource management, and issues of social science such as environmental justice.